Testicular Cancer

 Chemotherapy

-Chemotherapy uses a mix of drugs to destroy cancer cells and improve survival rates.
+Chemotherapy uses of drugs to destroy cancer cells and improve survival rates.
 Sometimes, providers will decide you might not need surgery and will do chemotherapy instead.
 This depends on the type of cancer you have.
 Or, they might have you do chemo after surgery or if your cancer has come back.

 Fertility considerations